The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 shows that if $X, Y$ are sections of $H$ then {\em modulo} $H$ the value of the bracket $[X,Y](m)$ at $m\in M$ only depends on the values $X(m)$ and $Y(m)$ at $m$.
 In other words, the commutator of vector fields induces a {\em pointwise} bracket,

 where $m\in M$, and $N = TM/H$ denotes the quotient bundle.
 This can be extended to a Lie bracket on $\Lg_m = H_m\oplus N_m$, by taking $[\Lg_m,N_m] = 0$.
 Clearly, the Lie algebra $\Lg_m$ is two-step nilpotent.
 The isomorphism class of these Lie algebras is a first infinitesimal invariant of the distribution $H$.
-In this context, the {\em groups}, if discussed at all, arise only secondarily as the simply-connected exponentials of the graded nilpotent symbol Lie algebras.
-They don't play a role in the equivalence problem.
-(See \cite{Mo02} for a survey of more recent developments in this line of research.)

-In any case, this construction provides an intrinsic geometric definition of a bundle of two-step nilpotent Lie algebras for a given distribution $H\subset TM$.
-And these Lie algebras turn out, of course, to be isomorphic to the Lie algebras of the osculating group structures of the analysts.
-However, this is not sufficient to clarify the geometry of osculating structures.
-It is crucial for the analysis of operators on $M$ that we can pull back invariant vector fields (and, more generally, invariant operators) from the osculating groups to the manifold itself.
-The literature on the equivalence problem contains no hint of how to identify open sets in the manifold with these groups.
-Clearly, one should take an exponential map $TM\to M$, and identify $H\oplus N\cong TM$ by choosing a section $N\hra TM$.
-While this is the right general idea, it turns out that the details are rather more subtle.

-One of the key ideas in this paper is the identification of the appropriate notion of ``exponential map'' for the bundle of nilpotent osculating groups.
-We formulate a geometrically motivated notion of {\em $H$-adapted exponential map}, which is at once natural and subtle.
-The correct notion of $H$-adapted exponential map provides the crucial link between the Lie algebra bundle $H\oplus N$ and the osculating structures of the Heisenberg calculus.
-But before we can understand the geometry of $H$-adapted exponential maps we must clear up one other missing link.
-What we find in the geometric literature is an intrinsic definition of a bundle of nilpotent {\em Lie algebras}.
-But the analysts really need a bundle of nilpotent {\em groups}.
-This may not seem like a big deal, especially since the groups are simply connected nilpotent.
-But the distinction turns out to be crucial.